Economy of Hispania: Minerals

 With regards to minerals, Rome extracted with greater interest silver, copper, and iron.
 Hannibal had given a great vitality to the silver mines of New Carthage.
 In those on the outskirts of Cartagena and Mazarron, Rome continued extracting silver, lead, iron, zinc, and other minerals in great quantities, making about 40,000 slaves labor in them.
 Even today in the region of Ilipa (the same place where Scipio inflicted a major defeat on the Carthaginians on the west bank of the river Betis) there are significant mineral deposits such as Almaden de la Plata or Aznalcollar in Sevilla, and the Almaden mercury that depended on Sisapo (Valle de Alcudia, Ciudad Real).
 This production, besides the remains of the same mineral deposits, is demonstrated by the many underwater wrecks in which silver ingots have been found, and lead and copper bars with the seals of Hispanic smelters.

 Another important mineral extracted in Hispania was lapis specularis, a type of translucent gypsum, much appreciated as a mineral for the making, as crystal, windows in Rome.
 Its principal areas of extraction were the current Spanish provinces of Toledo and Cuenca.
 The city of Segobriga was the administrative center of the mineral's production, and it was the principle economic activity of the city.

-Beyond all of this, the work in the mines in the times of Roman Hispania took place under appalling conditions.
-Millions of slaves were employed in mines in extremely dangerous work without any security and without a schedule that is humanly bearable.
-For a slave, the fate of the mines was the worst of all fortunes, and with almost complete certainty, a slave was destined to spend the rest of their short lives without seeing the light of the sun again, hauling mineral and stone all day long or swinging a pick in the galleries, always under the threat of cave ins.
+Beyond all of this, the work in the mines in the times of Roman Hispania took place under unsafe conditions.
+Millions of slaves were employed in mines in extremely dangerous work without any security and without a schedule that is humane..
+Slaves would then spend the rest of their life, hauling minerals and stone all day or swinging a pick in the galleries, always at risk of cave ins.